offchan42/Unity3D-Python-Communication/README.md

   [here](http://zguide.zeromq.org/page:all#Ask-and-Ye-Shall-Receive).
 If you want to make the code better, which is not the focus of this example, you can learn more about ZeroMQ as suggested in the screenshot below.
   ![troubleshooting-1.PNG](img/troubleshooting-1.PNG)

+  The problem is that when you restart the server, the server won't reconnect to the old client anymore.
+You have to restart the client also.

 ## TODO